jtidal/jtidal.github.io/about/policies/photoFilmPolicy.md

 <p>Permission is not required for non-disruptive photography or filming for personal use (e.g. a selfie).
 The photographer is responsible for protecting
 others' reasonable expectations of privacy.
 This includes assuring that other people’s faces aren’t identifiable.</p>

-<p>Patrons may be asked to discontinue photography or filming if a staff member of the library determines it is unsafe, inappropriate, or disruptive to students, faculty or staff.
+<p>Patrons may be asked to discontinue photography or filming if a staff member of the library determines it is unsafe, inappropriate, or disruptive to students, faculty or staff.</p>

-Contact [Prof. Junior Tidal](mailto:jtidal@citytech.cuny.edu), Chief Librarian, for photography and filming inquiries.</p>
+<p>Contact <a href="mailto:jtidal@citytech.cuny.edu">Prof. Junior Tidal</a>, Chief Librarian, for photography and filming inquiries.</p>